-New York ranks as one of the top 10 states for construction fatalities, with construction workers dying at a rate 4.6 times the national average.
-Across the state, construction deaths account for more than 25% of all worker deaths.
-This is significant because construction work only comprises 4% of the workforce.
+New York ranks as one of the top states for construction fatalities, with construction workers dying at a rate 7 percent higher than the national average.
+Across the state, construction deaths account for more than 25 percent of all worker fatalities.
+This is significant because construction work only comprises approximately 4 percent of the workforce.
 Also alarming is that the rate of worker fatalities is far outpacing the rise in the construction jobs.

-In particular, non-union jobs are especially dangerous, with 94.7% of workers who died on private worksite in 2016 being non-union.
-Latino and immigrant worker fatalities have also disproportionately increased, with Latinos 84% more likely than non-Latinos to die at job sites with egregious “willful” OSHA violations.
+In particular, non-union jobs are especially dangerous, with 78 percent of workers who died on private worksites in 2019 being non-union.
+Latino and immigrant worker fatalities have also disproportionately increased.
+Although Latinos make up 10 percent of the workforce in New York State, 20.5 percent of workers killed on the job in 2019 were Latinos.

-OSHA safety violations were found at 82% of construction workers fatalities.
+OSHA safety violations were found at 100 percent of the sites where construction worker fatalities occurred.
 The study found that these deaths are often preventable and that the employer was at fault.
-Unfortunately, federal OSHA safety inspections have decreased 62.6% over the past 20 years and OSHA’s budget is dramatically underfunded.
-As are result, preservation and enforcement of New York State’s construction safety laws is paramount to worker safety.
+Unfortunately, an earlier NYCOSH report found that OSHA safety inspections have decreased significantly over the past 20 years.
+OSHA’s budget is also dramatically underfunded.
+As a result, preservation and enforcement of New York State’s construction safety laws is paramount to worker safety.

 Unsafe working conditions are not the only danger that construction workers face in New York.
 Industry and insurance groups are lobbying to change New York’s labor laws to eliminate the non-delegable responsibility of owners and contractors to protect workers.
 Construction workers should not have to risk their lives every day because of irresponsible owners and contractors who seek to cut costs and not furnish workers with proper safety equipment.